 (1)(a) Each property tax levy shall be uniform upon all real and personal property not exempt from taxation under this article located within the territorial limits of the authority levying the tax.
 The actual value of all real and personal property not exempt from taxation under this article shall be determined under general laws, which shall prescribe such methods and regulations as shall secure just and equalized valuations for assessments of all real and personal property not exempt from taxation under this article.
-Valuations for assessment shall be based on appraisals by assessing officers to determine the actual value of property in accordance with provisions of law, which laws shall provide that actual value be determined by appropriate consideration of cost approach, market approach, and income approach to appraisal.
-However, the actual value of residential real property shall be determined solely by consideration of cost approach and market approach to appraisal; and, however, the actual value of agricultural lands, as defined by law, shall be determined solely by consideration of the earning or productive capacity of such lands capitalized at a rate as prescribed by law.
+Valuations for assessment shall be based on appraisals by assessing officers to determine the actual value of property in accordance with provisions of law, which laws shall provide that actual value SHALL NOT BE INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND SHALL be determined by appropriate consideration of cost approach, market approach, and income approach to appraisal.
+However, the actual value of residential real property shall NOT BE INCREASED ANNUALLY BY MORE THAN INFLATION, LIMITED TO 3%, AND SHALL be determined solely by consideration of cost approach and THE market approach to appraisal; and, however, the actual value of agricultural lands, as defined by law, shall be determined solely by consideration of the earning or productive capacity of such lands capitalized at a rate as prescribed by law.
+NOTHING IN THIS PARAGRAPH (a) OF THIS SUBSECTION (1) SHALL BE CONSTRUED TO CHANGE THE APPLICABILITY OF THE HOMESTEAD EXEMPTION FOR QUALIFYING SENIORS AND QUALIFYING DISABLED VETERANS AS SET FORTH IN SECTION 3.5 OF ARTICLE X.

 SECTION 2.
-In Colorado Revised Statutes, 39-1-102 amend (15) and add (6.9), (15.7) and (17.5) as follows:
+In Colorado Revised Statutes, 39-1-102 add (6.9) as follows: